zeero/CCPlugins/commands/scaffold.md

 ## Phase 1: Pattern Discovery

 **MANDATORY FIRST STEPS:**
-1. First, ensure `.claude` directory exists in project root
+1. First, check for `scaffold` directory in project root
-2. Check for existing session files in `./.claude/` (NOT in parent directories)
+2. Check for existing session files in `scaffold/` (NOT in parent directories or absolute paths)
 3. If no session exists:
    - Analyze project patterns
    - Create scaffolding plan
    - Initialize progress tracking
 4. Show scaffolding preview before creating

-**Note:** Always look for session files in the current project's `.claude` folder, not `../../../.claude/`
+**Note:** Always look for session files in the current project's `scaffold/` folder, not `../../../scaffold/` or absolute paths

 I'll discover your project patterns: